SemenSimon/Renderer/README.md

 # renderer-old
 *Note:* I am no longer working on this, just leaving it up.
+It is made rather poorly.

-As a hobby project, I wanted to make a renderer, so I used the Windows API to make one from absolute scratch.
+As a hobby project, I wanted to make a renderer, so I used the Windows API to make one from scratch.

 # Examples
 Each of these executables is an old build.
 To move the camera, use WASD + SPACE/SHIFT.
 Please note that these are not stable in any way, shape, or form, so be prepared for potential weirdness.